Thank You For Being Such A Vital Part Of Our Team, Ramsey Merritt! We Look Forward To Sharing More About You So Others Can Get To Know You Better!

 The biggest advice I have is: if you get bored, change something.
 Change your job.
 Change your nutrition/fitness.
 Change your city.
 Don’t like your current school?
 Look to transfer.
 Don’t get me wrong… while there are certainly times when you need to stick things out, I have found that oftentimes it makes just as much sense to change things up.
 Life is so, so short.
 Why waste it being complacent or bored?
 Move around!
 I’ve lived on 3 continents and in 5 major world cities.
 I don’t say that to brag.
 I say that to encourage young people to take chances and go learn from other cultures!
 My life has been forever shaped by those experiences.

 You are a person of great influence.
-If you could inspire a movement that would bring the most amount of good for the greatest number of people, what would that be?
+If you could inspire a movement that would bring the most amount of good to the greatest number of people, what would that be?

 Vegetarianism.
 I won’t get preachy here, but if you actually do the nutritional research – there is no valid reason humans NEED to eat meat.
 You can get every single nutrient you need from a plant-based diet.
 Also: meat production is a MAJOR, direct cause of global warming.
 But I said I wouldn’t preach, so I’ll step back down from the pulpit now.